-Mr. Mackin's 2019 Cash Bonus Plan payout in early 2020 was also based on actual financial performance results of CryoLife relative to the pre-determined goals.
-The Board of Directors reviewed Mr. Mackin's individual performance relative to his individual goals for 2019, and, the Compensation Committee having certified the 2019 performance metrics, the Board, upon the recommendation of the Compensation Committee, approved his bonus payout at the amount below.
+Mr. Mackin's 2022 Cash Bonus Plan payout in early 2023 was also based on the same considerations.
+The Board of Directors reviewed Mr. Mackin's individual performance relative to his individual goals for 2022 and, after receiving the Committee's certification of the 2022 performance metric and the Committee's recommendation, approved the Chief Executive Officer's bonus payout at the amount set forth below.

-The following tables show the performance results for 2019 and the actual amount of short-term incentive paid to each NEO:
+The following tables show the performance results for the 2022 performance metrics, the payout, and that there were no adjustments to the short-term incentive paid to each NEO.